 If you have night tables, remove contents on top of remaining box spring.
 Wash what you can, and dispose of all items that are not needed.
 Items that cannot be washed can be placed in a freezer for 5 days to make sure that they are bed bug free.

-After treating and allowing the box spring and mattress to dry, place inside bed bug mattress and box spring covers.
+After treating and allowing the box spring and mattress to dry, place zippered covers over the mattress and box spring covers.
 These covers will trap and kill any bed bugs and eggs that you might have missed.
-It is not necessary to throw out your mattress.
-We would either cover or dispose of pillows as these are cheaper items.
+It is not necessary to throw out your mattress, we would either cover or dispose of pillows as these are cheaper items.

 Step 3: Use Bed Bug Dust